Mentoring and Gender Equality

 The participation of international doctorates and of guest professors and instructors in the SAOT program is essential for further improving SAOT´s international visibility.
 In order to integrate these persons in a personally satisfying way in the given social environment, a continuous nurturing on different levels of personal welfare has been introduced.
 This starts with help in entering Germany and settling down in Erlangen.
 The FAU has extensive experiences in this area: the “Welcome Centre” of the Central Office for International Affairs at FAU was identified by the Alexander-von-Humboldt Foundation as one out of the seven most hospitable welcome centres at German universities.

-Each international candidate is assigned to a German DC who is responsible for assisting the international student in personal matters for at least half a year.
-Every PI/AI oversees the special mentoring of the group of these German student-mentors.
 The international DCs are obliged to learn the German language – courses are offered by the FAU language center.
 This allows the candidates to get acquainted with their new environment more rapidly and to take over the responsibility for their own welfare faster.
 This is one of the most important steps to develop the personality of DCs.
 Married DCs and those with children are offered additional support from the university and the city of Erlangen.
-The city of Erlangen has assumed the responsibility of guaranteeing a place in a public kindergarten for every child of international DCs (to guarantee this, the Lord Mayor of Erlangen is member of the External Advisory Board).
-For older children continuous care will be ensured by providing places in appropriate schools, e.g., at the Franconia International School of Erlangen, covering all steps of education, from the Kindergarten up to the International Baccalaureate.
 The mentoring of foreign students and instructors will be done in close cooperation with the FAU Central Office of International Affairs (Akademisches Auslandsamt) and with the International Office of the Faculty of Engineering which both have extensive experience in this area.

-A special mentoring in the international affairs relevant to all SAOT candidates is conducted by the International Students’ Advisor who is part of the administrative staff of SAOT.
-This advisor organizes, together with the graduates and the PIs/AIs, the recommended research stay abroad and he also supports the candidates in attending international conferences or in the organization of visits to research laboratories of foreign partner institutions and companies.
+A special mentoring in the international affairs relevant to all SAOT candidates is conducted by the Administrator of International Student’s Affairs who is part of the administrative staff of SAOT.
+This administrator organizes, together with the graduates and the PIs/AIs, the recommended research stay abroad and also supports the candidates in attending international conferences or in the organization of visits to research laboratories of foreign partner institutions and companies.

 All students are encouraged to participate in language courses organized by the FAU language center.